edeandrea/xjc-generation-gradle-plugin/README.md

 ```

 ## Configuration
-The plugin creates a new configuration called `xjc` which you need to wire in the necessary dependencies for the JAXB API itself as well as the XJC compiler.
+The plugin creates a new configuration called `xjc` which you need to wire in the necessary dependencies for the JAXB API itself as well as the XJC compiler. **NOTE:** The dependencies you use will depend on the JAXB version you are using.

-**Groovy**
+**Groovy - JAXB 2.2.x**
 ```groovy
 ext {
   jaxbVersion = '2.2.11'